theramiyer/blog/content/post/2019/how-to-survive-a-heart-attack-when-alone.md

 I repeat: CPR is for cardiac arrests, not heart attacks.

-I've received emergency response training in first aid (and evacuation and fire fighting).
-So, I know what I am talking about.
+I've received emergency response training in first aid.
+So, I know enough to tell you that a CPR is given for cardiac arrests.
 And I know for fact that no cardiologist would ever suggest a self-CPR for a heart attack.
 If you don't know what ABC means in this context, you're automatically disqualified from handling any CPR, let alone self-CPR.
 Is ABC some "classified" laypeople first-aider term or something?
 No. The point is that if you didn't know the first thing about swimming, you wouldn't jump into the ocean to rescue someone drowning in it.

 Now, notice something of importance that the message says: "You have been trained in CPR, but the guy who taught the course did not tell you how to perform it on yourself."
 Notice, 'You have been trained in CPR'.
 This must be understood as, 'If you're not trained in CPR, you should not do this.'
 CPR isn't as easy as they show in films; it must be handled with much more seriousness.
 And it's taxing at some level.
 But if you asked me if I'd give myself a CPR of this kind because I'm trained in CPR, no, not based on these instructions.
 Here is why: